-MSP short courses (2 credits each) engage students in timely areas of policy practice across a broad range of topics and skills.
+MSP short courses engage students in timely areas of policy practice across a broad range of topics and skills.
 To complement the foundation and elective course work that students complete, the short courses are led by Brown School faculty and completed in intensive formats, typically over one to two weeks ahead of the fall semester.